 We’ve been following a recent marketing squabble on Twitter.
-It’s between people who claim marketers should be trained in marketing, and those who say experience beats any training you can get.
+It’s between people who think marketers should be trained in marketing, and those who say experience beats any training you can get.

-It’s kind of a dumb argument.
-As most arguments on Twitter are.
+It’s a kinda dumb argument.
+As you often find on Twitter.
 Clearly training and experience are BOTH good things.
-But, you don’t need to choose one or the other.
+You don’t have to choose one or the other.
 What’s more important is when you do them.
 And for us, training before experience is the way to go.
 It gives you a safe place to try things out before you do them in the real world.

 The original 4Ps of marketing